dasomoli/translated-content/files/ko/learn/accessibility/mobile/index.md

 - User input — Make user input requirements as painless as possible on mobile (e.g., in forms, keep typing to a minimum).
 - Responsive design — Make sure layouts work on mobile, conserve image download sizes, and think about the provision of images for high-resolution screens.

-## Summary of screenreader testing on Android and iOS
+## Summary of screen reader testing on Android and iOS

 The most common mobile platforms have fully functional screen readers.
-These function in much the same way as desktop screenreaders, except they are largely operated using touch gestures rather than key combinations.
+These function in much the same way as desktop screen readers, except they are largely operated using touch gestures rather than key combinations.

 Let's look at the main two: TalkBack on Android and VoiceOver on iOS.